S

 Nettle, stinging, Urtica dioica L

-Everyone has had a run in with the stinging nettle, Urtica dioica, at some point and knows that he lives up to his name.
-After touching this plant, your skin…
+Everyone has had a run in with stinging or great nettle, Urtica dioica, at some point in their lives and knows that it lives up to its name.
+After touching…

 Read more